DJI Matrice 350 RTK vs DJI Mini 5 Pro

 Pros

-- 50MP stills with a Quad Bayer sensor and 48mm Med-Tele crop mode for versatile framing without moving the drone
+- 50MP stills from the Quad Bayer sensor with a 48mm crop mode for tighter framing without moving the drone

 Cons

-- LiDAR only forward so obstacle avoidance has blind spots during sideways tracking or backward flight
+- LiDAR is forward-facing only, so it still has blind spots during sideways tracking or backward flight

 Price Range